MuhammedMagdyy/Artificial-Intelligence-O6U/README.md

 ## Topics

-This repository includes several projects that demonstrate practical applications of AI techniques.
-Each project is contained within its own directory, with a dedicated README file explaining its purpose and usage.
-Some of the notable projects available in this repository are:
+Hare are Some of the notable topics available in this repository:

 - [Family relationships](Family-Relationships.pl): Family relationships `Family tree` in Prolog allow us to represent and reason about familial connections using logical rules and facts.
 By defining predicates like parent(X, Y) and sibling(X, Y), we can create a comprehensive representation of family trees.
 Prolog's backtracking mechanism enables us to query the family tree and infer new relationships.
 This provides a concise and logical approach to understanding family dynamics and genealogy.
 - [Operations](List-Operations.pl): This file contains the most used operations used in Prolog, such as: